 As a small business, you’re always looking to show you care almost as much as you’re always looking for growth opportunities.

-So, keeping in mind that a sales CRM is the right next step for you as a growing business, we have compiled for you a few pointers on how you can choose the Best Sales CRM software.
+So, keeping in mind that a sales CRM is the right next step for you as a growing business, we have compiled a few pointers on how to choose the Best Sales CRM software.

 - How to define your needs/asks?